 Oxbow does not maintain physical custody of client assets.
 Rather, all client cash and securities advised by the Firm are held by the client's qualified custodian.
-However, under relevant regulations, Oxbow is deemed to have "custody" of client assets held by a client's qualified custodian in certain circumstances, including:
+However, under relevant regulations, an adviser is deemed to have "custody" of client assets held by a client's qualified custodian in certain circumstances, including:

-- where Oxbow is permitted to deduct its advisory fee directly from the client's account held by the qualified custodian; - where a Firm affiliate, such as HPO, acts as the client's broker-dealer; and - where Oxbow has the ability or authority to transfer funds or securities out of the client's account held at a qualified custodian.
+- where the adviser is permitted to deduct its advisory fee directly from the client's account held by the qualified custodian; - where an affiliate of the adviser acts as the client's broker-dealer; or - where the adviser has the ability or authority to transfer funds or securities out of the client's account held at a qualified custodian.